sara-nl/spicercourse/extras/singularity-usage.md

 ## Using singularity containers

-Your analysis can be run with software that was installed either by the software manager/sys admin of the system or yourself.
-What if you want to run the same analysis on another system(s)?
-Or you want to simply test some workflow on Spider but don't want to install the  necessary software from scratch or mess up an existing installation?
-This is where containers can come in extremely handy.
-As you do not have admin rights on the system, we do not support Docker containers.
-But the good news is that we do support Singularity containers!
-Let us run the same E coli analysis but by importing software from a singularity  container.
+In this section you will run the same E coli analysis but by importing software from a singularity  container.
 Let us first inspect what version of singularity is available on the system

 ```sh
 singularity version